Colleges by Location

 Getting information about the faculty at a school can help you estimate the quality of education you will receive there.

 In 2025, this ratio at Mount Holyoke College was 9:1.
 That means that there were 9 times more students than teachers at this school.
 The total number of faculty teaching at the institution is 274.
-This number included 111 men and 163 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Mount Holyoke College.
+Out of that number, there were 111 men and 163 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Mount Holyoke College.

 Student Population Diversity Graph